Loading the galaxy…

 Basic step idea

 Walked, not stepped.
 The caller teaches every figure (do-si-do, allemande, long lines forward and back) before the music starts.
-You rotate through every partner in the room.
+You progress through your line, rotating through every couple in your set over the course of one dance — at a busy night that's 15–20 partners in a single song.

 Solo or partner?

 Built for solos.
-The dance structure pairs you up at the start and rotates you through every dancer in the room.
+The dance structure pairs you up at the start and walks you through every couple in your line, so you dance with most of the room over the night.

 What to wear